mcyph/cnn_chinese_hw/README.md

 to both the dense (fully connected) layers and convolutional 2d layers significantly improved results.

+There are three channels - one for the start of strokes, one of the end, and one which fades out towards the end, so as to make stroke order and direction all criteria from which strokes are recognised.

 Because the data was drawn by only a few people, it may have trouble recognising some people's handwriting, although I think it provides pretty good results.
 I have added a few hundred characters which I have drawn myself,